KritikaSawhney/rabittAI-OA/README.md

 - *"Which region had the highest revenue?"*
 - *"Show me total sales by product category"*
-- *"Who are the top 5 sales reps?"*
-- *"What is the average profit margin?"*
+- *"What is the total units sold for each product?"*
+- *"Show me the sales trend from Q1 to Q3"*
-- *"Which month had the most sales?"*
+- *"Which city had the most sales?"*
-- *"Compare Electronics vs Furniture performance"*

 ---